This article is going to discuss Everest Base Camp Weather and Climate in a detailed manner.

 The average temperature during autumn is 15℃.
 During the sunny days, the temperature reaches 20℃ and -10℃ in the morning and at night.

 Though high altitude trekking can’t be predicted due to changing weather conditions.
-There is the high chance of seeing clear sky which paves way for the better view of mountains.
+There is a high chance of seeing a clear sky that paves way for a better view of the mountains.
 But sometimes in this period, you may encounter with plenty of showers and snowfalls.